SocketX on AWS

 Technical Requirements

-- A web or mobile application project that communicates with a backend service over WebSockets.
+- A web or mobile application that communicates with a backend service over WebSockets.

 Skills and Knowledge